vetlekise/hugo-site-azure/src/content/post/multi-environment-terraform/index.md

 git clone git@github.com:your-org/application.git
 cd application/dev

-# 2. Initialize OpenTofu/Terraform (this will download the module from Git)
+# 2. Initialize Terraform (this will download the module from Git)
 terraform init

 # 3. Plan and Apply